MicrosoftDocs/azure-aks-docs/articles/aks/includes/jakartaee/create-azure-sql-database-passwordless.md

 Create a server with the [az sql server create](/cli/azure/sql/server#az-sql-server-create) command.
 This example creates a server named `myazuresql20130213` with admin user `azureuser` and admin password.
 Replace `<your-password>` with your password.
 For more information, see [Quickstart: Create a single database - Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-cli).

 > [!NOTE]
-> Even though you are using a username and password here, these credentials are not exposed outside the database.
+> Even though you're using a username and password here, these credentials are not exposed outside the database.
 The connection between the application layer and the database is secured with managed identities.

 ```bash
 export AZURESQL_SERVER_NAME="myazuresql20130213"